 Beardsmore was tipped for a bright future at United after getting a goal and two assists against Liverpool on just his second league start for the club.

 The winger failed to establish himself as a first-team regular, however, and spent five years at Bournemouth before a back injury forced him to retire at 28.

-After hanging up his boots, he became an inclusion officer at Bournemouth and is currently employed at Manchester United Foundation as a BTEC coach.
+After hanging up his boots, he became an inclusion officer at Bournemouth and is currently employed at Manchester United Foundation as an inclusion officer.